 Call for Abstract

-Global Summit on Pancreas, Gastroenterology and Digestive Diseases, will be organized around the theme “Advancing gastroenterology, improving patient care”
+Global summit on Pancreas, Gastroenterology and Digestive Diseases, will be organized around the theme “Implementing the new research ideas to eradicate pancreatic cancers”

 Submit your abstract to any of the mentioned tracks.